robsoncouto/arduino-songs/README.md

 ## Hardware

-Just connect an piezo buzzer to the board and you are good to go.
-Pin 11 is used in every sketch because a piezo buzzer can be connected between it and the close GND pin without any wiring.
+Just connect an piezo to the board and you are good to go.
+Pin 11 is used in every sketch because a piezo speaker can be connected between it and the close GND pin without any wiring.

+There are two kinds of piezo buzzers, one has circuitry that with make it virbate on a specific pitch.
+These are not good for this purpose.
+You can test the piezo speaker with the "blink" example, the good piezo speker will just click, while the other kind will play a pitch.

 ## List of tunes